 Educational Practice, Consultancy, Research

 There is considerable understanding of our emotional systems from various different fields of study.
+The way in which I engage with others, in particular the interactive sensing I tried to bring to work, now has a name: psycho-social practice.

 It is both exciting and rewarding that neurological studies seem to be arriving at similar understandings to those which have been reached by psychotherapeutic psychologies.
 Psychodynamic thought is the framework I know best.
 I like it because it requires questioning and attending to what is really happening in other fields – if you think it is just about introspection, or the inner world, not so – it is based on the interplay of inner and outer.
 If you think it is just about emotion, or disturbance of emotion, not so – it explore the roots of thought, and culture, organisation and society.
 Staying inside one’s own perspective is not being psychodynamic.
 (Go to my page on psychodynamics, here and thus other links, and publications here.)